 A Brief History of Natural Soap

-The story of natural soap dates back over 4,000 years, recorded recipes from ancient Babylonia details the use of animal fat and ash to clean as early as 2000 BC.
+.
 Historically, soap was a course affair, made by combining animal fats, saved for months with wood-ash water.
-This fatty acid/alkaline solution produced a fatty acid salt we call 'Soap'.
-This 'Soap, although functional at removing dirt and grime, was caustic and would have smelled unpleasant.
+This fatty acid/alkaline solution produced a fatty acid salt we call 'Soap', although functional at removing dirt and grime, was caustic and would have smelled unpleasant.
 Although the basic chemistry hasn’t changed, soap throughout history became more refined:

-Egyptians, famed for their public bathing and devotion to cleanliness, created aromatic cleansing pastes from vegetable oils, clay and alkaline salts to cleanse and treat skin ailments.
-Soap-like substances appear in Biblical texts —typically made by boiling fats with ashes to produce a crude but functional cleanser.
-As trade routes opened, Aleppo in Syria was famed for it's wonderful olive and laurel oil soaps—some of the oldest natural soaps still made there today.
+Recorded recipes from ancient Babylonia details the use of animal fat and ash to clean as early as 2000 BC.
+The Egyptians, famed for their public bathing and devotion to cleanliness, created aromatic cleansing pastes from vegetable oils, clay and alkaline salts to cleanse and treat skin ailments.
+Soap-like substances also appear in Biblical texts —typically made by boiling fats with ashes to produce a crude but functional cleanser.

-Although our ancestors could not have foreseen it, soap became our most effective defence against invisible pathogens.
-A drop of ordinary soap diluted in water is sufficient to rupture and kill many types of bacteria and virus.
 18th century French soap-makers refined the craft by incorporating oils like olive and lavender and further improved their soapmaking method, french soap was elevated into a luxurious product and exported worldwide.

-World Wars - as natural resources became scarce and expensive, scientists created a new form of 'Soap' made with synthetic compounds, harsher modern detergents were born and commercial mass produced soap came into existence.
-These bars are actually detergents aren't permitted under law to be called 'Soap'.
+World Wars - as natural resources became scarce and expensive, scientists created a new form of 'Soap' using harsher synthetic compounds, these modern detergents became readily available and mass produced.

-If you see a cleansing bar called 'Body bar, or 'Moisturising bar it isn't actually real soap.
+Today though these bars are actually detergents aren't permitted under law to be called 'Soap'.
+If you see a cleansing bar called 'Body bar, or 'Moisturising bar it isn't actually real soap its a synthetic concoction.

 Thankfully today, natural soap is cherished once again for its purity, tradition, and effectiveness—connecting us to centuries of wisdom in every bar.